paperless-ngx/paperless-ngx/docs/advanced_usage.md

 on your host.
 A possible output is `~/.gnupg/S.gpg-agent.extra`.
 Also find the location of your public keyring.

-Add the following volume mounts to your `docker-compose.yml` file:
+If using docker, you'll need to add the following volume mounts to your `docker-compose.yml` file:

 ```yaml
 webserver: